1vers1on/brainrot-c/README.md

 # Brainrot Translator - README

 ## Overview
-**Brainrot Translator** is a tool for transforming C code into a humorous "Brainrot" dialect and vice versa.
-This utility applies token-based translation to C keywords and common identifiers, replacing them with "brainrot" equivalents.
+**Brainrot Translator** is a tool for transforming C code into a brainrot dialect and vice versa.
+This utility applies token-based translation to C keywords and common identifiers, replacing them with brainrot equivalents.
 Additionally, the tool can reverse the Brainrot dialect back into valid C code.

 ## Features
 - **Transform C Code to Brainrot Dialect**: Replaces C keywords and identifiers with playful equivalents.
 - **Reverse Brainrot to C Code**: Restores the original C code from its Brainrot-translated form.
 - **Syntax-Aware Formatting**: Retains proper code indentation and spacing for both transformations.
 - **Support for Preprocessor Directives and Comments**: Handles C-style comments and preprocessor directives during tokenization.
+- **Built for gen alpha**: Easily write code as a gen alpha programmer.

 ## Installation
 1. Clone the repository or copy the code to your local machine.